 Sicily’s second city of Catania makes an ideal base for day trips by public transport to Taormina, Syracuse and Mount Etna.
 Here’s what to see and how to get there.

 Catania day trip 1: Taormina – for ancient ruins and vertiginous viewpoints

-Taormina is famed for its ruined Greek theatre, dating back to the 3rd century BC.
-The hype surrounding the Teatro Greco is worth it – the relatively intact amphitheatre looks to the stage, and Mount Etna looms (or smokes!) as a backdrop.
+Taormina is famed for its ruined Greek theatre, which dates back to the 3rd century BC.
+Teatro Greco may be hyped up, but it’s worth the visit – the relatively intact amphitheatre looks to the stage, and Mount Etna looms (or smokes!) as a backdrop.

 The rest of Taormina is postcard pretty, but has the accompanying tourist factor.
 Prices are far higher than Catania and elsewhere in Sicily.